 The main point of this website it to collect Timothy Erik Ström’s writings in one place, which is to say, here.
 They are all laid out below in counter-chronological order.
 Within this, the two biggest pieces of work also get stand alone pages, namely my book, Globalization and Surveillance, and my PhD thesis, Mapping Google Maps.

 2020: Speaking Power to Truth: Trump’s Contradictory Strength and the Possibility of a Coup

 “Flash forward a few months into the very near future and imagine a moment when Trump, having to face up to an election, thinks it might just be better not to have one.”
 Published on the 7th of July, this editorial can be found in full at Arena Online.

 2020: Undead Undone?
 Coronavirus and Capitalism

-This article is the founding editorial of the new publication, Arena Online, a weekly publication of radical and critical commentary.
+Published on the 7th of April, this article is the founding editorial of the new publication, Arena Online, a weekly publication of radical and critical commentary.
 This link goes to a version of the article on this website, and this goes to the original one at Arena.

 2020: Globalization and Surveillance